CarterRJ/Source-Code-Checker/README.md

     •	Users will be able to submit code and have it compile and run on the server

-    •	Be able to return some kind of quantitative information regarding the source code
+    •	Be able to return some kind of quantitative information regard the source code

     •	Develop and algorithm to provide useful information/suggestions about source code format